 What does sleep apnea treatment involve?

-After a sleep study has been performed, Dr. Moseley can then offer a number of different treatment options which depend largely your exact diagnosis and your overall health.
-Dr. Moseley may advise you to halt some habits that aggravate sleep apnea such as smoking, alcohol consumption, and tranquilizer use.
+After a sleep study has been performed, Dr. Gray can then offer a number of different treatment options which depend largely your exact diagnosis and your overall health.
+Dr. Gray may advise you to halt some habits that aggravate sleep apnea such as smoking, alcohol consumption, and tranquilizer use.

 Dental devices that gently tease the lower jaw forward are very effective in preventing the tongue from blocking the main air passage.
 These dental devices are gentle, easy to wear, and often help patients avoid unwanted surgeries.
 Often times a patient may not be able to tolerate the C-Pap machine for whatever reason and the only treatment option is a removable dental device.
 There are some patients unwilling or unable to tolerate any device while sleeping, these patients put themselves a severe risk of a cardiac event or increase their chances of developing Alzheimers disease to long term effects of oxygen deprivation from sleep apnea.